yuan-han-ai/yuan-han-ai.github.io/_pages/about.md

 My current research interests focus on [Interpretable Machine Learning and Automated Machine Learning (AutoML) in Healthcare](publications).
 I am widely interested in understanding the logic behind "black box" ML models and how to automate the whole process of ML from data collection to model deployment.

-I am always happy to try bubble tea of different brands.
-Whether looking for a research collaborator or bubble tea partner, do not hesitate to email me at yuan.han@u.duke.nus.edu
+I am always happy to try different milk tea brands and flavors.
+Whether looking for a research collaborator or milk tea partner, do not hesitate to email me at yuan.han@u.duke.nus.edu